anmolvarshney05/Mail-Crawler/README.md

 # Mail-Crawler
-A simple Mail Crawler to extract the mails from a Mailing List and downloads them into an output folder.
+* A simple Mail Crawler to extract the mails and their attachment(s) from a Mailing List and downloads them into an output folder.
+* The Crawler works with only http://mail-archives.apache.org/ as the base URL.
-The website crawled is http://mail-archives.apache.org/mod_mbox/maven-users/.
+* The website crawled is http://mail-archives.apache.org/mod_mbox/maven-users/.
-The website is specified in the program, it can also be specified from the command line.
+* The default website is specified in the program, it can also be specified from the command line.
-The Crawler works with only http://mail-archives.apache.org/ as the base URL.
-The mail contents will be downloaded into folders according to date and month and stored in format as "Author Date" format.
+* The mail contents will be downloaded into folders according to date, month and author and stored in format as "Author Date" format.
+* The attachment(s) will be downloaded into a sub folder in the same folder as the mails from an author.
+* The default save directory is the Desktop and is specified in the program, it can also be specified from command line.
+* The command line options can be used in gradle run as well.
+* A UI is also provided to run the Crawler and to specify the URL and the save Directory.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+* These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+* Instructions are specified for running the UI but the project can also run from command line.

 ### Prerequisites